FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 5 - NoSQL with DocumentDB/README.md

 * In Visual Studio, ask the attendees to create a Sentiment folder under the View folder and copy the file ViewSentimentAnalysis.cshtm from the Code Snippets/WebApp folder

-* Ask the attendees to update the file "Views\Shared\_Layout.cshtml" to add a reference to our new View.
+* Ask the attendees to update the file "Views\Shared&#92;_Layout.cshtml" to add a reference to our new View.

 ```
 <li>@Html.ActionLink("Home", "Index", "Home")</li>